 Before we can delve further into the risks of Accutane, though, it’s important to first explain exactly what it is and how it works.
 Like we already mentioned, Accutane is an oral retinoid acne medication.
 In simpler terms, it’s a man-made Vitamin A derivative.
 (13)

 These retinoids have been shown to have incredible potential in treating acne, but they come with a host of contraindications and severe side effects.
 For instance, topical retinoids (like tretinoin and adapalene) can actually seriously damage your acid mantle.
 As we already mentioned, a damaged acid mantle can cause even worse acne breakouts, and even put you at risk of developing serious skin infections.
 (14)

 Furthermore, some people have reported experiencing permanent thin skin and volume loss on their faces following treatment with topical retinoids, leading to an irreversibly aged appearance.
 Considering it’s used off-label (that is, for reasons other than acne) to prevent aging, this is literally the opposite of what you’d expect or hope to happen.
 (15, 16)

 Retinoids also increase your sun sensitivity, leading to sunburns and increasing your risk of developing skin cancers.
 This is true for both oral and topical retinoids, further highlighting the dangers of using them.
 (14, 11)

 So how does Accutane work?
-In the most basic of terms, it works by shrinking your sebaceous glands.
+In the most basic of terms, it works by shrinking your sebaceous gland or oil gland.
 In other words, it’s going to zap your pores, making it much harder for them to get clogged again.
 (11)

 It also affects your pores’ ability to keratinize, which means that skin cells won’t clump up there any longer.
 While this is admittedly super impressive when looked at from an anti-acne perspective, you have to read between the lines here.
 For instance, what exactly is the point of keratinization?
 (11)